ShiftyTR/JATOS_docs/versioned_docs/version-3.7.1/Manage_your_JATOS/Update-JATOS.md

 ### Specify a version

+Sometimes, for whatever reasons, JATOS doesn't autmatically detect new versions then you can still start the update by specifying the version.

 **It is usually destructive to update JATOS to a lower version than is currently installed.
 It's highly recommended to use a higher version (or the same).
 Use at your own risk.**

 The parameter `version` can be added to the JATOS administration page's URL.
 It takes the version tag as specified in [GitHub](https://github.com/JATOS/JATOS/releases) and enforces an update to this version.
 E.g. if your domain is `my.jatos.org` and the version you want to update to is `v3.7.4` (don't forget the 'v'), than the URL for your browser is `https://my.jatos.org/jatos/admin?version=v3.7.4`.
 The rest of the update procedure is like the [Normal Process](#normal-process): you will be ask for conirmation twice.